lorenzpfei/anki-vacation-tts/README.md

 1. Open Anki → `Tools` → `Add-ons` → `View Files`
 2. Go up one level to `Anki2` folder
+3. If `collection.media/` does not exists, you should be able to find it by going into `User 1` (or similar)
-3. Copy the entire `output/audio/` folder structure into `collection.media/` (preserving the folder hierarchy)
+4. Copy the entire `output/audio/` folder structure into `collection.media/` (preserving the folder hierarchy)

 ### Step 2: Create Note Type

 1. `Tools` → `Manage Note Types` → `Add` → `Basic`
-2. Name it "Language Learning Card"
+2. Name it "Language TTS Learning Card"
-3. Click `Fields...` and create these 5 fields:
+3. Click `Fields...` and create these 5 fields (delete the existing ones):
    - `Source`
    - `Target`
    - `Audio`